web-infra-dev/rsbuild/packages/document/docs/en/shared/config/server/publicDir.md

 - **Type:** `string | false`
 - **Default:** `'public'`

-Directory to serve as static assets (by default 'public' directory),files in this directory will be served at `/`.
+Directory to serve as static assets (by default 'public' directory), files in this directory will be served at `/`.

 Note that: